Joseph Walton (judge): High Court judge

 Walton's advancement in the profession was slow.
 He took silk in 1892, and became Recorder of Wigan in 1895; but the general esteem in which he was held was shown by his election in 1899 to be chairman of the General Council of the Bar.
 At the same time, he became the dominant lawyer in the new Commercial Court, which had been established within the Queen's Bench Division in 1895.
 In the first volume of Commercial Court law reports, Walton recorded thirty-five appearances; his nearest rival and Liverpool contemporary, John Bigham, recorded only sixteen.
 In 1897, Bigham was promoted to the High Court bench, cementing Walton's dominance of the Commercial Court.

 Upon the appointment in 1901 of Sir James Mathew to be a Lord Justice of Appeal, Walton succeeded him as a judge of the King's Bench Division of the High Court, and was knighted.
 Lord Salisbury, who objected to Mathew's conduct on the Evicted Tenants Commission of 1892, considered "making Walton Lord Justice at once over Mathew's head", but in acceded to Lord Halsbury's original proposal.

 Walton's wide experience of commercial matters was of service to the Commercial Court, but on the whole his work as a judge did not fulfil expectation, though in judicial demeanour he was above criticism.
 He was interested in the work of the Medico-Legal Society, of which he became second president in 1905.
-He died suddenly at his country residence at Shinglestreet, near Woodbridge, on 12 August 1910, having taken, in the previous week, an active part in the proceedings of the International Law Association in London.
+He died suddenly at his country residence at Shingle Street, near Woodbridge, on 12 August 1910, having taken, in the previous week, an active part in the proceedings of the International Law Association in London.
 He was buried in the Roman Catholic cemetery, Kensal Green.

 Personal life

 Walton took an active part in Catholic social and educational movements, and for a time was a member of the Liverpool school board.
 Much of his leisure was spent in yachting, and he was a frequent prize-winner at the Oxford and Aldeburgh regattas.
-He wrote a small work on the ‘Practice and Procedure of the Court of Common Pleas at Lancaster’ (1870), and was one of the editors of the ‘Annual Practice of the Supreme Court’ for 1884–5 and 1885–6.
+He wrote a small work on the Practice and Procedure of the Court of Common Pleas at Lancaster (1870), and was one of the editors of the Annual Practice of the Supreme Court for 1884–85 and 1885–86.

 He married on 12 September 1871 Teresa, fourth daughter of Nicholas D'Arcy of Ballyforan, co.
 Roscommon, by whom he had eight sons and one daughter.
 A younger son, Louis Alban, second lieutenant, royal Lancaster regiment, died of enteric fever at Naauwpoort on 19 May 1901, aged twenty.